tuf75588/Tackling-TypeScript/14-what-is-a-type?/index.md

 From this perspective, we are not concerned with values and how they flow when code is executed.
 Instead, we take a more static view.

 - The source code has locations and each location has a static type.
 In a TypeScript aware editor, we can see the static type of a location if we hover above it with the cursor.

+---

+## Nominal type systems vs. structural type systems

+One of the responsibilities of a static type system is to determine if two static types are compatible:
+  - The static type `Src` of an actual parameter (e.g., provided via function call)
+  - The static type `Trg` of the corresponding formal parameter (e.g., specified as part of a function definition)

+This often means checking if `Src` is a subtype of `Trg`.
+Two approaches for this check are (roughly):
+  - In a *nominal* or *nominitive* type system, two static types are equal if they have the same identity ("name").
+One type is a subtype is a subtype of another if their subtype relationship was defined explicitly.